 Enron shall issue to Broker or activate a password and userid (which may allow Broker to create additional passwords and userids, collectively the “Passwords”) that will enable Broker to access and utilize the Website.
 Broker understands and agrees as follows: (1) Any additional Passwords that Broker creates are permitted solely as an administrative convenience to Broker, which will be solely responsible for the creation, monitoring and use of any such additional Passwords and, without limitation, Enron will have no responsibility whatsoever for controlling or monitoring the use of such Passwords and no liability for any use of such Passwords.
-(2) It shall be solely responsible for any and all acts or omissions with respect to access and use of the Website by any person using the Passwords, and it shall only provide the Passwords to its employees who are authorized by the Broker to access and use the Website and Execute (as defined in the BETA), and not to any third parties.
+(2) It shall be solely responsible for any and all acts or omissions with respect to access and use of the Website by any person using the Passwords, except for any unauthorized access or use of the Passwords due to the acts or omissions of Enron or any of its officer, directors, employees, representative or agents, and it shall only provide the Passwords to its employees who are authorized by the Broker to access and use the Website and Execute (as defined in the BETA), and not to any third parties.
 It will implement and enforce reasonable measures to protect the confidentiality of the Website and shall immediately notify Enron of any unauthorized disclosure or use of the Passwords.
 Use of the Passwords outside of the country previously identified by Broker as the country in which its operations are situated is strictly prohibited.
 (3) Its access to and use of the Website will be subject to the BETA and will not be granted to Broker until a BETA has been signed between the parties, thereafter, any access and utilization of the Website using any of the Passwords will be governed by this Fee Agreement and the BETA.
 (4) Any Execution will be deemed to be “in writing” and to have been “signed” (and any record of an Execution will be deemed to be in “writing” for all purposes).
 Without limitation of the foregoing, Broker agrees that it will be bound by any action executed on the Website through a “click” agreement (or other action specified by Enron) by any person using the Passwords, subject to and in accordance with the terms of this Fee Agreement and the BETA.
+Enron agrees that it will provide broker with no less than thirty (30) days written notice prior to posting to the Website an updated, modified or otherwise revised Online Beta..
+In the event an update, modification or revision to the Online Beta is required to be posted to the Website such that Enron is unable to provide the foregoing thirty (30) day notice, Enron will use its reasonable efforts to provide as much advance notice of the posting of an updated, modified or revised Online Beta as is possible under the circumstances.
 Broker represents, warrants and covenants that all information provided by Broker to Enron is true, accurate and complete in all respects and that Enron shall be entitled to continue to rely on any information previously provided to it by Broker in connection with Executions through the Website.